sirinsidiator/ESO-Taneth/README.md

 ```

 To run tests inside the game you can use the `/taneth` slash command.
-Per default it will simply run all available test suites, but you can pass it the id (`MyTest` in the example above) to limit it to a specific test suite.
+Per default it will simply run all available test suites, but you can pass it the id (`MySuite` in the example above) to limit it to a specific test suite.

 When a test behaves differently outside the game than it does inside, please make sure to report it either here or on the ESOLua project if it's due to Lua itself.
 The ultimate goal is to have it mimic the game as closely as possible.